Nigel2392/wagtail_fedit/README.md

    ```

    Your content will then automatically be rendered with that method when need be by using `{% fedit_field "content" self %} `
 4. **But wait?!
 I go to my template and I do not see a way to edit!**That is true!
-We try to protect any styling on your actual page; we do not want to interfere.Instead; we serve the editing interface on a different URL, accessible by clicking `Frontend Editing` in the Wagtail userbar.Keep an eye on that userbar!
+We try to protect any styling on your actual page; we do not want to interfere.Instead; we serve the editing interface on a different URL, accessible by clicking `Frontend Editing` in the Wagtail userbar.
+Keep an eye on that userbar!
 It is also used for publishing if your model inherits from `DraftStateMixin`.

 ## Permissions